MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/administration-center-api_environmenttransfer.md

-    "id": Guid, // Guid of the created operation "type": string, // Type of the created operation, i.e. "requestTransferToAnotherEntraTenant" "status": string, // Status of the created operation, i.e. "queued" "aadTenantId": Guid, // Entra tenant id of the tenant for which the operation was created, the source tenant "createdOn": datetime, // Date and time at which the operation was created, expressed as UTC timestamp "createdBy": string, // Email address of the user that created the operation "creatorPrincipalType": string, // Authentication type for the created operation, i.e. "user" "errorMessage": string, // Error message, if any "parameters": {
+    "id": Guid, // Guid of the created operation "type": string, // Type of the created operation, i.e. "requestTransferToAnotherEntraTenant" "status": string, // Status of the created operation, i.e. "queued" "aadTenantId": Guid, // Microsoft Entra tenant id of the tenant for which the operation was created, the source tenant "createdOn": datetime, // Date and time at which the operation was created, expressed as UTC timestamp "createdBy": string, // Email address of the user that created the operation "creatorPrincipalType": string, // Authentication type for the created operation, i.e. "user" "errorMessage": string, // Error message, if any "parameters": {
-        "sourceEntraTenantId": Guid, // Entra tenant ID of the source tenant "destinationEntraTenantId": Guid, // Entra tenant ID of the destination tenant "sourceEnvironmentName": string, // Name of the environment in the source tenant "environmentType": string, // Environment type, i.e. "production" or "sandbox" "productFamily": string, // Product family of the environment, e.g. "BusinessCentral"
+        "sourceEntraTenantId": Guid, // Microsoft Entra tenant ID of the source tenant "destinationEntraTenantId": Guid, // Microsoft Entra tenant ID of the destination tenant "sourceEnvironmentName": string, // Name of the environment in the source tenant "environmentType": string, // Environment type, i.e. "production" or "sandbox" "productFamily": string, // Product family of the environment, e.g. "BusinessCentral"